The New Zealand central bank is requiring New Zealand Banks to increase the amount of capital they hold.

 “Bank crises happen more often than many people care to remember, and the economic and social costs of bank failures can be very high and persistent.
 These proposals are designed to make bank failures less frequent.
 With these changes we estimate the banking system will be resilient to shocks that might occur only once every two hundred years,” Mr Bascand said.”

-So these changes are designed to make the financial system resilient to shocks that might occur only once every 200 years.
+Did you get that?
+These changes are designed to make the financial system resilient to shocks that might occur only once every 200 years.
 Quite how the RBNZ can be sure of that we don’t know?

 But given European New Zealand is not even 200 years old, this is quite an event the RBNZ seems to be getting prepared for!